This week’s Feast of St. Daniel and His Companions (June 30) is a lesson in fidelity to God over submission to worldy forces.

 Those events took place 2,600 years ago.
 But details of the story could have happened in 1915—or even today, in our world where the arrogance of power, the cravenness of institutional authorities, and the punishment of dissent are routine features of life in far too many places.

 As recorded in the biblical Book of Daniel, the story seized the imagination of the Armenian people.
-The Armenian Church devotes a feast day to honor the three youths (along with the prophet Daniel), which will be observed next Tuesday, June 19.
+The Armenian Church devotes a feast day to honor the three youths (along with the prophet Daniel), which will be observed Tuesday, July 9.
 The distinctively Armenian names “Setrag” and “Missag” (from Shadrach and Meshach) remain extremely common to this day (though “Abednego” has proved less popular with Armenian parents).

 Most of all, the three youths provided an iconic model for the defiant character—the unshakeable Christian conviction—that our people would show throughout the ages, whenever tyrannical powers demanded that they bend their spirits away from the one, holy God.